Pride Comes to Los Santos in This New ‘Grand Theft Auto V’ Mod

 Videos by VICE

-The mod is out now (get it here), for anyone wanting to bring a splash of color to the gray tarmac of Vinewood.
-Christian Valtersson, the president of Stockholm Pride, has said of the project: “The message of love and equality is always needed, and we are happy that players get to host their own Los Santos Pride Parade.
+The mod is out now (get it here), for anyone wanting to bring a splash of colour to the grey tarmac of Vinewood.
+Christian Valtersson, the president of Stockholm Pride, has said of the project: “The message of love and equality is always needed and we are happy that players get to host their own Los Santos Pride Parade.
 It has been wonderful to get to cooperate with such creative and talented people as the ones who made this idea into reality.”

-The Los Santos Pride project is also intended to honor to the victims of the mass shooting at Orlando’s LGBTQ club, Pulse, last month.
+The Los Santos Pride project is also intended to honour to the victims of the mass shooting at Orlando’s LGBTQ club, Pulse, last month.
 Says Valtersson: “We’ve made the parade indestructible.
-Not to moralize, but rather to show that love will always triumph over hate.”
+Not to moralise, but rather to show that love will always triumph over hate.”

 Read more articles about video games on VICE here, and follow VICE Gaming on Twitter at @VICEGaming.